These peanut butter oatmeal cookies are soft, chewy, and naturally gluten-free & dairy-free! A deliciously wholesome treat you can enjoy guilt-free.

 Homemade cookie with a bite taken out of it

-What makes this a healthy cookie recipe?
+What makes this a lighter cookie recipe?

 Peanut butter oatmeal cookies with chocolate chips on a cutting board